YoyoJesus/Capture-the-Flag-HacKSU-Lesson/README.md

 The premise of these challenges then is to use a variety of cybersecurity skills and tools to attempt to get the code, file, or website to spit out a flag.

 ## What are the tools?
-Though each CTF is technically different, I can suggest two main tools:
+Though each CTF is technically different, I can suggest these main tools:

 - [dcode.fr](https://www.dcode.fr/)
 - [CTF Toolkit](https://ctftoolkit.com/)